UweM/ObjRef-ExampleBundle/README.md

 Only one demo is implemented at the moment.
 Run `bin/console example:local` to launch two processes that talk to each other via ObjRef.

-Have a look into the [LocalCommand.php](https://github.com/UweM/ObjRef-ExampleBundle/blob/master/Command/LocalCommand.php) file to look how it works
+Have a look into the [LocalCommand.php](https://github.com/UweM/ObjRef-ExampleBundle/blob/master/Command/LocalCommand.php) file to see how it works